HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 {{ figure_markup(
   image="monthly-cls-lcp.png",
-  caption="Monthly timeseries of the percent of websites having good mobile LCP and CLS.", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR-dJP3uphZoGE5A_luniNBFm5V2ww6irfOxANg0hrMid7gjgrtchsN_utOIDOvVZUjIwpmUBb27nHF/pubchart?oid=1531911610&format=interactive", sheets_gid="1879625698", sql_file="monthly_cls_lcp.sql"
+  caption="Monthly timeseries of the percent of websites having good mobile LCP and CLS.", description="Line chart showing the monthly percent of websites that whose mobile LCP and CLS is rated good.
+More websites have good CLS than LCP.
+The CLS line trends upwards starting at 62% in June 2021, bumps up to 67% in September 2021, and another bump to 73% starting in January 2022.
+LCP is also increasing, but the trend starts in November 2021 at 47% and steadily rises to 54% in May 2022.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR-dJP3uphZoGE5A_luniNBFm5V2ww6irfOxANg0hrMid7gjgrtchsN_utOIDOvVZUjIwpmUBb27nHF/pubchart?oid=1531911610&format=interactive", sheets_gid="1879625698", sql_file="monthly_cls_lcp.sql"
   )
 }}

 This chart shows LCP and CLS performance over time at monthly granularity.
-Over a two month period starting in December 2021, after Chrome released the bfcache update, the percent of websites having good CLS started to climb much more quickly than before.
+Over a two month period starting in January 2022, after Chrome released the bfcache update, the percent of websites having good CLS started to climb much more quickly than before.

-But how did bfcache improve CLS so much, and why doesn't this explain the gains to LCP?
-Due to the way Chrome restores the page layout from memory, the layout is not affected by any of the initial layout shifts that typically occur during page load.
+But how did bfcache improve CLS so much?
+Due to the way Chrome instantly restores the page from memory, its layout is settled and unaffected by any of the initial instability that typically occurs during loading.

 One theory why LCP experiences didn't improve as dramatically is that back/forward navigations were already pretty fast thanks to standard HTTP caching.
 Remember, the threshold for "good" LCP is 2.5 seconds, which is pretty generous assuming any critical resources would already be in cache, and there are no bonus points for making "good" experiences even faster.

-To back this theory up, notice in the chart above that there wasn't a major boost in LCP performance in January 2022 like CLS.
-In fact, LCP appears to have already been on a consistent, upward trajectory months beforesince October 2021, prior to the bfcache release.

 ### CLS metadata and best practices